 The #1 Cause of "Deadly" Inflammation, Says Science

 Inflammation—that dreaded subject of headache and arthritis commercials—just sounds like trouble.
 And although inflammation is a natural response that helps our bodies heal, if it hangs around too long, it can be dangerous indeed.
 Chronic inflammation can even lead to health conditions that can be deadly.
-Read on to find out why and how, and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.
+Read on to find out why and how—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 What Is Inflammation?

 Inflammation is the body's natural reaction to injury or infection.
 For example, when you get a cut on your finger, the area swells as the body sends blood cells and protective substances to the injury, and healing begins.
 But long-term, chronic inflammation within the body—the kind you can't see and may not even be aware of—can damage organs and arteries, leading to serious health complications.